-When a printer is skipping lines, it isn’t much use to anyone.
+When a printer is skipping lines, it isn’t of much use to anyone.
 You click print on your document or photo, and you get an unusable mess with the printer not printing all the lines.

 Sometimes the printer only prints every other line.
 Sometimes, it is skipping lines seemingly at random.
 However your printer is acting up, you need to understand the problem and find a quick fix.